Aidanu504/CS-445-Model/README.md

 ## Requirements
 - Python
-- The `Lorem` library for plaintext generation.
+- The `Faker` library for plaintext generation.
 You can install it via:

 ```
-pip install lorem
+pip install faker
 ```

 ## Usage